 Orthopedic trauma is a subspecialty of orthopedic surgery that addresses complicated and/or multiple injuries to the bones, joints and soft tissues (muscles, tendons, ligaments) of the entire body following trauma.

-At Creighton University Medical Center's Level I Trauma Center, specially trained orthopedic trauma surgeons are available 24/7 to quickly assess patient injuries, and, if necessary, take them to the operating room within minutes.
+At University Campus of CHI Health Creighton University Medical Center - Bergan Mercy Level I Trauma Center, specially trained orthopedic trauma surgeons are available 24/7 to quickly assess patient injuries, and, if necessary, take them to the operating room within minutes.

-Creighton University Medical Center (CUMC) was the second hospital in the U.S. and is the only hospital in the region recognized by the Joint Commission for the management of orthopedic trauma.
-CUMC earned the Joint Commission's Gold Seal of Approval by demonstrating compliance with the commission's national standards for healthcare quality and safety in orthopedic trauma care.
+University Campus of CHI Health Creighton University Medical Center - Bergan Mercy was the second hospital in the U.S. and is the only hospital in the region recognized by the Joint Commission for the management of orthopedic trauma.
+It earned the Joint Commission's Gold Seal of Approval by demonstrating compliance with the commission's national standards for healthcare quality and safety in orthopedic trauma care.

 Recovering from Orthopedic Trauma